Why an LLM alone is not enough

 |---|---|---|---|

-| Pinecone | Managed SaaS | Scaling, simplicity | When you don’t want to manage infrastructure |
+| Pinecone | Managed SaaS | Scaling, simplicity | When you do not want to manage infrastructure |

 | Qdrant | Open-source | Performance, filtering | When speed and self-hosting matter |

-| Weaviate | Open-source | Hybrid search, modular | When keyword + vector search is needed |
+| Weaviate | Open-source | Hybrid search, modular | When keyword + vector search is required |

-| ChromaDB | Open-source | Simplicity, developer-friendly | Prototyping, small-medium scale |
+| ChromaDB | Open-source | Simplicity, dev-friendly | Prototyping, small to mid scale |

-| Milvus | Open-source | Enterprise scale, 35K+ GitHub stars | Large datasets, enterprise |
+| Milvus | Open-source | Enterprise scale, 35K+ stars | Large datasets, enterprise |

-| pgvector | PostgreSQL ext. | Existing PG infrastructure | When you already have PostgreSQL |
+| pgvector | PostgreSQL ext. | Reuses existing PG infra | When PostgreSQL is already in place |

-Phase 2: Querying
+Phase 2 — Querying

 # Simple RAG query (pseudocode)